John Paulding: American Revolution

 In 1780, while visiting his future wife, Sarah Tidd, Paulding was detained by a group of Loyalists led by his future brother-in-law.
 He was imprisoned in the sugar house prisons in New York City, but escaped by jumping from a window.
 Paulding went to the livery stable of a friend and acquired a coat of a Hessian soldier, which he wore to evade notice as he made his way north to Patriot territory.

-On September 23, 1780, Paulding was patrolling the post road running from Albany to New York City (today's U.S. Route 9) along with two other young militiamen, David Williams and Isaac Van Wart.
+On September 23, 1780, Paulding was patrolling the Albany Post Road (today's U.S. Route 9) along with two other young militiamen, David Williams and Isaac Van Wart.
+They were part of a scouting party of the Westchester County Militia, commanded by Sgt.
+John Dean.
 A rider on horseback wearing civilian clothes approached, heading south toward New York; Paulding seized the reins of his horse and began to question him.
 The rider turned out to be British Major John André, who had left Benedict Arnold after planning Arnold's defection from the American side, and who was trying to make his way back to British lines.
-André, seeing Paulding's Hessian coat, may have assumed him to be a soldiers of De Lancey's Brigade, a Loyalist military unit which had been raiding the Neutral Ground for cattle and supplies, and he identified himself as a Loyalist.
+André, seeing Paulding's Hessian coat, may have assumed him to be a member of De Lancey's Cowboys, a Loyalist military unit which had been raiding Westchester's Neutral Ground for cattle and supplies, and he identified himself as a Loyalist.

-Searching through André's clothes, the three militia men discovered documents of his secret communication with Benedict Arnold.
-The militiamen, all local yeomen farmers, refused André's attempt to bribe them, and delivered the officer to the Continental Army.
+Searching through André's clothes, the three militiamen discovered documents of his secret communication with Benedict Arnold.
+The militiamen, all local yeomen farmers, refused André's attempt to bribe them, and delivered the officer to the rest of their scouting party; and the group decided to take him to the Continental Army's frontline headquarters in Sands Mill, a hamlet within North Castle, New York.
 Arnold's plans to surrender West Point to the British were foiled, although he got wind of his exposure and before he was arrested, safely escaped to British territory.
 André was convicted as a spy.
 He was hanged on October 2, little more than a week after he was captured.